The screen started showing strange or wrong colors. What could be wrong? I’ve been asked this question many times and today I’m addressing the issue.

 If both, the internal screen and external monitor (or TV) show strange or incorrect colors or any other image distortion, this is the graphics card failure.

-If only the laptop screen shows strange colors or any other distortion but external image appears to be normal (as in my example), the problem is somewhere inside the laptop display.
-It could be bad connection, bad LCD cable or bad LCD screen.
+If only the internal screen shows bad video but external image appears to be normal (as in my example), the problem is somewhere inside the laptop display.
+This could be bad connection, bad LCD cable or bad LCD screen.

 Let’s narrow down the problem one by one.